saltstack/salt-user-guide/docs/topics/scheduler.rst

 _____________________________

-For jobs that are long-running and could possibly step on each other, or for jobs that could pile up in case of infrastructure outage, the scheduler supports the option ``maxrunning', the maximum number of copies of the routine that can run.
+For jobs that are long-running and could possibly step on each other, or for jobs that could pile up in case of infrastructure outage, the scheduler supports the option ``maxrunning``, the maximum number of copies of the routine that can run.
 The default for ``maxrunning`` is 1.

 .. code-block:: sls